rust-lang/reference/src/macros.md

 There are two ways to define new macros:

 * [Macros by Example] define new syntax in a higher-level, declarative way.
-* [Procedural Macros] can be used to implement custom derive.
+* [Procedural Macros] define function-like macros, custom derives, and custom attributes using functions that operate on input tokens.

 ## Macro Invocation